OHS-Robotics/SpartobotsAcademy/README.md

   3. You will need [WPILib](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html)
   4. You will **not** need any python tools or the tools specifically for labview teams

-# How to use download and use these lessons
+# How to download and use these lessons
 There are two main ways you could download the lessons from this repository and run them

 ## 1. Cloning the Repository (Recommended)